Learn What’s Inside Your Custom Range Hood

 What height above the range should the range hood be?

 Determining the proper height for your vent hood is easy as long as you know the height of your ceiling.
-Let say for example that your ceilings are 9ft high, that’s 108 inches.
-You would then take the total 108 inches and deduct 36 inches for the height of your range leaving you 72 inches.
-Then you will need to determine how high you would like your range hood off of your cooktop.
-Modern-Aire recommends hanging your vent hood 30-34 inches above the cooking surface for optimal performance, so let’s just say that you have decided to hang it 33 inches above the cooking surface.
+Let’s say, for example, that your ceilings are 9ft high, that’s 108 inches.
+You would then take the total of 108 inches and deduct 36 inches for the height of your range leaving you 72 inches.
+Then, you will need to determine how high you would like your range hood off of your cooktop.
+Modern-Aire recommends hanging your vent hood 30–34 inches above the cooking surface for optimal performance, so let’s just say that you have decided to hang it 33 inches above the cooking surface.
 You have 72 inches remaining, so deduct the 33 inches for the distance between your cooking surface and the bottom of your range hood and you now have a total hood height of 39 inches.

 What width do you need?
 The ideal width of your vent hood should be six inches wider than your cooking surface, therefore overhanging by three inches on either side.
 Having the range hood wider than the range allows for additional exhausting capture area, providing more efficient kitchen ventilation.
 Where space is restricted, the hood should be no less than the width of the cooking surface.
 Island range hoods are a bit less forgiving than wall-mounted units, requiring the additional 6 inches of capture area due to cross drafts within the room.
 Abiding by these recommendations will ensure optimal performance from your Modern-Aire vent hood.